Hemel Hempstead: Rail

+Buses

-Hemel Hempstead bus station is situated in Waterhouse Street.
-In 2013, Dacorum Council announced that the bus station would be demolished and replaced with a new bus interchange next to the Marlowes Shopping Centre on Bridge Street.
-The project was completed in September 2014.
+The town is served by Arriva Herts & Essex, Centrebus (South), Red Rose Travel and Red Eagle; key routes link the town with Aylesbury, Harpenden, High Wycombe, Luton, Rickmansworth, St Albans and Watford.
+The bus interchange is situated in Waterhouse Street.
+In 2013, Dacorum Council announced that the former bus station would be demolished and replaced next to the Marlowes Shopping Centre on Bridge Street; the project was completed in September 2014.

+Roads

 In the 1990s, the A41 dual carriageway was built with a link to the town across the upland chalk plateau.
-Hemel Hempstead is linked to the M1 motorway to the east and the M25 motorway to the south.
+Hemel Hempstead is linked to the M1 motorway to the east and the M25 to the south.